storacha/www/src/pages/docs/quickstart.md

 3. Upload a file.
 4. Get your uploaded file using your browser or curl.

 This guide uses our CLI, w3cli, since it's the fastest way to get started using web3.storage programmatically.
-In the "How-tos" section of the docs, we also include instructions on using the Javascript client or web interface to create an account, store data, and more.
+In the "How-to" section of the docs, we also include instructions on using the Javascript client or web interface to create an account, store data, and more.

 ## You will need